csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

 - `while` loops are good for sentinel-controlled loops or user-input validation, and `for` loops are good for counter-controlled loops

-- This program asks the user to enter a number, then uses a `for` loop to print that number of lines of asterisks:
+- This program asks the user to enter a number, then uses a `for` loop to print that number of asterisks on a single line:

     ```
     string userInput;